devbilalkhan/Bift---Blog-site/README.md

 ```

 Load environment variables from `.env` file.
-See the same `.env-sample` file.
+See the sample env `.env-sample` file.